Most Active Stories

 “It's very hard because on the one hand, people want rehabilitation, and on the other hand, they want inmates to be punished,” she says.
 “So if they're publishing an anthology and it gets on the radio, and someone talks about it, and says something nice about it, someone's going to give the prison some flack and say, what are those inmates doing getting creative writing class?
 Their victims don't get creative writing classes for free."

-Earlier this month, students in Mullery’s class held a reading of their work in San Quentin.
-One of the writers was Noble Butler, an inmate who read an excerpt of his story “I Am.”
+Every year, students in Mullery’s class hold a public reading of their work inside San Quentin.
+In this story from our archives, Noble Butler reads an excerpt of his story “I Am.”

 To hear the full reading, click on the audio link above.